pingcap/docs-cn/error-codes.md

     Modify the SQL statement or disable the `only_full_group_by` mode.

+* Error Number: 8129

+    TiDB does not yet support JSON objects with the key length >= 65536.

 * Error Number: 8200

     The DDL syntax is not yet supported.